george-probably/probably.blog/Weblog/Posts/2025/01/25 - Im Tired.md

 ---

 I'm Tired.
 Tired of watching the world burn.
+In tv shows and movies being a villain never pays, but it feels like in real life the "winners" (financially, if nothing else) are the ones who are the most evil.
+Willing to profit off the poor by either

 ---